Claiborne Multi-Use Trails

 The Calcasieu Ranger District manages the Claiborne Trail.
 This trail offers a variety of recreation experiences within the Kisatchie National Forest that is actively managed to restore native environments.

-The Claiborne Trail is located in south Rapides Parish.
-It is where over 500,000 troops trained for WWII and was the 3rd largest city in Louisiana during those war years.
+The Claiborne Trail is located in southern Rapides Parish in the historic Camp Claiborne area.
+Camp Claiborne is where over 500,000 troops trained for WWII and was the third largest city in Louisiana during those war years.

-The trails are available for ATV, Motorcycle, and Horse use.
-Hiking and biking are also allowed on Claiborne and Enduro Trails; however, they are primarily used for motorized and equestrian riders.
+The trails are available for off-highway vehicles (ATV, UTV), motorcycle, bicycles (including E-bikes) and horse use.
+Hiking and biking are also allowed on the Claiborne Multiple Use Trails; however, they are primarily used for motorized and equestrian riders.

-There are more than 70 miles of Claiborne Multi-Use Trail.
-This trail loops through pine upland forest and consists of three separate loops that vary in distance and difficulty level:
+There are more than 70 miles in the Claiborne Multiple Use Trail system.
+These trails loop through upland pine forests and hardwood bottoms and consist of three separate loops that vary in distance and difficulty level:

-Trail loops are marked with orange markings and the primary trailhead/staging area is the Loran Camp.
-Additional staging areas are at Ahtus Melder Camp (horses only) and Boy Scout Camp.
+Trail loops are marked with orange markings and the primary trailhead/staging area is the Loran Campground/Day Use area.
+An additional staging area is at Ahtus Melder Camp (horses only).